 The Department of Public Safety is responsible for a wide range of services to the campus community.
-On hand with certified police officers 24 hours per day, the department is ready to answer calls relating to anything from law enforcement and medical emergencies to more routine matters such as traffic safety, escorts, and after-hours building access.
+On hand with certified police officers 24 hours per day, the department is ready to answer calls relating to anything from law enforcement and medical emergencies to more routine matters such as traffic safety, escorts, and afterhours building access.
 In addition, the department has certified emergency medical technicians or first responders on duty to handle any illnesses and accidents that occur on campus.
-The website address for Public Safety is http://www.kennesaw.edu/police/.
+The website address for Public Safety is http://police.kennesaw.edu/.